Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Margaret began her career at Philip Morris, holding down several technical and leadership positions.
 From there, her career grew into roles at The Chubb Corporation as AVP, infrastructure manager and at Safeco Insurance as vice president of IT operations, the latter of which she held an executive seat on the Leadership Committee.

 Her involvement with Fortune 100 companies has helped support a reputation for building strong relationships with internal lines of business, a thorough understanding of information technology, constructive dialogue with external customers, and proven cost-reduction strategies.
 Within the company, Margaret believes developing individual career paths promotes a positive impact on the quality of the corporate culture.
 She has been executive mentor to the Executive Development Institute in Seattle’s Puget Sound region where she provided professional coaching and mentoring services to mid-senior level leaders.
-Always interested in giving back the community, she is a founding member and officer of Saint Vincent de Paul, Woodinville chapter.
+Always interested in giving back to the community, she is a founding member and officer of Saint Vincent de Paul, Woodinville chapter.

 For recreation, Margaret enjoys spending time outside hiking, skiing, and playing volleyball.
 For more refined pursuits, she turns to the piano.
 She holds a degree from Penn State, graduating summa cum laude with a Bachelor of Science in Mathematics.
 She is married with two sons.